ymasory/ToyLisp/README.markdown

 - list?, char?, num?

 # implementation #
-- no quoting mechanism beyond creating unevaluated lists using the ' syntax
-- everything is in one big dynamic scope, one namespace
+- everything is in one big dynamic scope and one namespace